pablocasares/enricher/docs/joiners_enrichers/joiners.md

 **Caution** Steps 2 and 3 is a loop, if message isn't joined then they will be resend forever.
 {: .notice--danger}

-Just as base joiner, queryableback joiner have next functions:
+Just as base joiner, queryableback joiner has next functions:

 |Function|Description|
 |--------|-----------|